mhd12e/devlix/docs/Getting_Started/installation.md

 ## Prerequisites

-?> I will assume this is a new minimal Arch Linux installation and you user can use sudo
+?> I will assume this is a new minimal Arch Linux or Debian (with standard system utilities) installation and you user has root privileges

 !> If you want to run Devlix wm on a Virtual Machine ensure that 3d acceleration is turned on, without it the Virtual Machine will freeze every time you open it

 ## Install script

 These are the steps you need to follow to install Devlix wm with the installer script.

+!> This script currently supports Arch Linux only, for Debian please use the [Manual way](#manual-installation).

+?> Support for other Linux distributions is Coming Soon

 ### Install `git` for cloning my repository